6 Ways to Encourage Faster Fat Burning For More Energy

-Understanding the way your body converts energy or calories to fat helps you take back control over your weight because it encourages you to make smarter dietary choices.
-When it comes to dietary fat, it's important to understand that not all fats are created equal.
-Some are good and promote optimum body function, whilst others are toxic and lead to inflammation and dis-ease, so it's important to know the difference.
+Understanding the way your body converts energy or calories into fat, helps you take back control over your weight because it encourages you to make smarter food choices.

-1. Eat Healthy Fats
+1. Eat Healthy Fats & Quality Protein

 Healthy fats provide a source of efficient fuel for your body and brain and are crucial for optimum cellular and organ function and protection.

-2. Eat Complex Carbs, Not Refined Carbs
+2. Eat Complex Carbohydrates, Not Refined Carbs

-4. Exercise Daily
+3. Exercise Daily

 If you're trying to lose weight, focus on two key areas: